-In divorce or family law matters, there is often times an order from the court for a payment from one party to the other.
+In divorce or family law matters, there is oftentimes an order from the court for payment from one party to the other.
 Sometimes, the order is through a consent judgment.
 Other times, the court might order the payment after a trial or hearing.

-In other instances, the payment could involve child support, spousal support or attorney’s fees.
-It could be that one party is to the pay the other for a past due obligation, like child support arrears.
+In other instances, the payment could involve child support, spousal support, or attorney’s fees.
+It could be that one party is to pay the other for a past-due obligation, like child support arrears.

 This is beneficial to the paying party for multiple reasons.
 One, the court is put on notice that the debt has been satisfied.
 Two, the party who received the payment likely cannot later claim that they didn’t receive payment when they signed a Satisfaction of Judgment.
 Third, when a Satisfaction of Judgment is filed, it can protect the payor’s credit score by ensuring that the past due obligation does not show up on their credit report.

-In the end, Satisfaction of Judgments are important for parties paying of an obligation in family court.
+In the end, the Satisfaction of Judgments is important for parties paying an obligation in family court.
 Some parties might be tempted to overlook it.
 But it is a loose end worth trying up when an obligation is satisfied.